springone-tour-2021/lab-workshop-3/workshop/content/exercises/D-02-content.md

 ### Configure kpack for cat-service

-Next, you need to tell kpack to build the cat-service application using this builder, and to put the resulting app image in the Docker registry.
+Next, you need to tell kpack to build the cat-service image.

 Click on the action block to create the image manifest.
 Review its contents and notice that you are instructing kpack to poll the cat-service-release repository for any new commits on the release branch.